r1999-ron/r1999-ron/README.md

 🌟 **About Me**
 - 🔭 Software Engineer at **Apple Inc.**
-- 🚀 Passionate about **building scalable & high-performance systems, Distributed Systems, and AI**
+- 🚀 Passionate about **building scalable & high-performance systems, distributed systems, and AI**
 - 🎯 Currently learning **Apache Kafka & Generative AI**
 - 📚 Love to write about tech on **[Medium](https://medium.com/@ronaksengupta)**